jmarckel/get-er-done/doc/api-auth.rst

 Authentication
 --------------

-In the GetErDone API, the resource owner's identity is authenticated by examining and validating the OAuth2 Access Token provided in the HTTP Authorization header.
+In the GetErDone-API, the resource owner's identity is authenticated by examining and validating the OAuth2 Access Token provided in the HTTP Authorization header.